vedal/show-and-tell/README.md

 # Neural Image Captioning
 The goal of this project was to tackle the problem of automatic caption generation for images of real world scenes.
-The work consisted of reimplementing the Neural Image Captioning (NIC) model proposed by Vinyals et al. and running appropriate experiments to tests its performance.
+The work consisted of reimplementing the Neural Image Captioning (NIC) model proposed by Vinyals et al. and running appropriate experiments to test its performance.

 The project was carried out as part of the ID2223 "Scalable Machine Learning and Deep Learning" course at [KTH Royal Institute of Technology](http://kth.se).